tlaitinen/yesod-dsl/README.md

 where:
  * $i refers to the *i*th parameter in the route path
  * *$auth.id* refers to the return value of requireAuthId
- * *$auth.field$ refers to the field of the entity User returned by requireAuth
+ * *$auth.field* refers to the field of the entity User returned by requireAuth
  * *$$* refers to the named parameter in the query string
+ * *_* is a value for a parameter that is required but not used
  * request refers to the JSON object parsed from the request body

 If *public;* is present, then handler can be accessed without authenticating,